 The medication can be used for the treatment of hyperthyroidism – which refers to having a low thyroid hormone.
 However, it can also be used in treating and / or preventing goiters, which are enlarged thyroid glands.
 These are caused by a hormone imbalance.
 Goiters can also be caused by surgery, cancer, and / or by radiation treatment.

-The good news is that even though a life insurance underwriter will usually take a closer look at the application of an individual who is applying for life insurance while taking Synthroid, the effect on a person’s qualifying for coverage is oftentimes very little.
+The good news is that even though a life insurance underwriter will usually view the application more thoroughly while taking Synthroid, the effect on a person’s qualifying for coverage is oftentimes very little.
 This means that, provided he or she is otherwise healthy, qualification is usually not affected, nor is the premium rate, based on taking this drug alone.

 What the Life Insurance Underwriters Will Want to Know When You Are Taking Synthroid